plenoptic-org/plenoptic/docs/models.rst

 some examples):

 * a metric must be callable, accept two 4d ``torch.Tensor`` objects as inputs, and return a scalar as output.
-This can be a ``torch.nn.Module`` object, like models, but the examples metrics are all functions.
+It can be a ``torch.nn.Module`` object or other callable object, like models, as well as a function.
 * when called on two identical inputs, the metric must return a value of 0.
+* it must always return a non-negative number.

 Finally, :class:`plenoptic.synthesize.metamer.Metamer` supports coarse-to-fine synthesis, as described in [PS]_.
 To make use of coarse-to-fine synthesis, your